-For comparative purposes, the presentation of the forgiveness of PPP loan has been taken out of contributions on the statement of activities and listed as a separate line item on both the statements of activities and cash flows for the year ended December 31, 2020.
+For comparative purposes, certain amounts were reclassified on the statements of financial position and activities from net assets without donor restrictions to net assets with donor restrictions as of and for the year ended June 30, 2022.
 The reclassification was made to conform to the current year presentation, and had no effect on the previously reported net assets or change in net assets.